vanilla-music/vanilla/README.md

 Translating
 -----------
 [You can help translate here][1].
-If your language isn't on the list, open an issue and I can add it.
+If your language isn't on the list, sign in to transifex and request the language to be added to the list of translations.
+(Feel free to open a bug if your request was not approved within a few days - i don't look into transifex that often.)

 Contributing code
 ---------------